Ferrari Special Editions & One Offs

 Base Car: Ferrari California Spyder

-1971 surprised everyone with a new chapter in the collaboration between Ferrari and Zagato.
 More than twenty years after the first Zagato-Ferrari, the two big names appeared together again.
 The 3Z was designed by Giuseppe Mittino.
 The car had many original new features such as the “eyelid” treatment of the front that hid the lights partially from view.
-Its clean, unmarked geometric lines are unlike any of the special SWB coachwork – and, in fact, the car really doesn’t resemble any other Ferrari custom bodies of the era.
+Its clean, unmarked geometric lines are unlike any of the special SWB coachwork – and, in fact, doesn’t resemble any other custom Ferrari.
+Learn More

 Ferrari 348 Zagato Elaborazione